Sterbweise/T5Server/README.md

 ./T5_zm_server.sh
 ```
    I advise you to use `tmux` or `screen` to open and manage multiple servers.

+## Issues
+### Wine display errors
+   + Don't care of these errors, plutonium server doesn't have graphic support.

+### Unable to load import '_BinkWaitStopAsyncThread@4' from module 'binkw32.dll'
+   + Check your PAT variable in ./T6Server.sh.
+(It will be ping binkw32.dll dir)
+   + Make sure to your user can read the file in all sub-dir of T6Server.

+### Server don't appear in Plutonium Servers List
+   + Check if your server port is open with UDP protocol.
+(Example: 4976)

+### Connection with nix socket lost
+   + Check your plutonium key validity
+   + Check if your plutonium key are correctly write in T6Server.sh

+### [DW][Auth] Handling authentication request
+   + Check your plutonium key validity
+   + Check if your plutonium key are correctly write in T6Server.sh

+### Some problems with the downloading of the torrent file
+   1. Delete Transmission config file ```shell rm -r ~/.config/transmission```
+   2. Restart installtion ```shell sudo env "HOME=$HOME" bash install.sh```

 ## Source
 • **Plutonium:** https://plutonium.pw <br>